 - Mozart is regarded as the first concert pianist and is one of the most important composers in music history.
 Other prominent classical pianists include Chopin, Brahms, Rachmaninov, and Liszt.

 - Classical pianists may focus on solo performances or accompaniment.
 Jazz pianists usually perform in a group setting and have a more free-form style.
 Notable jazz pianists include Bill Evans, Oscar Peterson, and Duke Ellington.

 - Most pianos have around 230 steel strings, each of which is capable of withstanding a tension of 168 tons.

 - Historically, piano keys were made of ivory and ebony.

-How to celebrate
+How to take part

-When is World Pianist Day celebrated in 2022?
+When is World Pianist Day celebrated in 2023?

 World Pianist Day is observed on November 8 each year.